ShprAlex/SproutLife/readme/README_DRAFT.md

 Another good article referencing the Belousov-Zhabotinsky reaction and a [simple algorithm](http://discovery.ucl.ac.uk/17241/1/17241.pdf) can be seen here.
 Note the A,B,C triple that occurs in this document as well.

 What's really interesting is that there is a stability present with 3 types or organisms that have a cycle of dominance that isn't present with just 2 organisms.
 This tendency to maintain a mixed state may eventually lead to mutually co-existing species, and even structures reminiscent of cell walls.

-### Working well vs. looking good (draft)

-Sometimes it makes sense to sacrifice the effectiveness of our evolutionary model to something that that looks more appealing.
-- Adding an extra step when sprouting seeds.
-- Displaying results on a bounded board vs. a torus.
-The boandaries make the movement of organisms easier to follow without them crawling and reappearing on the other side of the screen.

-### The chaos at the top (draft)

-The longer the lifespan of the individual, the more likely it is to produce more offspring.
-This is usually counterbalanced by organisms wanting to be small, but it can become an issue.
-For this reason we add a maximum lifespan setting as a limit on the maximum self-destruct lifespan of organisms to prevent run away growth should it arise.

-### The search for mutual co-existence (draft)

-An open problem is to find co-existing species.
-Complexity in nature often arises through collaboration, as in the case of mitochondria.